 The corporate initiative may use retained earnings from previous years to cover the deficit.

-The corporate initiative may request a loan from the Engineering Society, as outlined in θ, E.5 above.
+The corporate initiative may request a loan from the Engineering Society, as outlined in θ.E.5 above.

-The Vice President (Operations) may relocate retained earnings (both positive and negative) for the purposes of the Capital Fund, as outlined in Policy Section θ D.9.
+The Vice President (Operations) may relocate retained earnings (both positive and negative) for the purposes of the Capital Fund, as outlined in θ D.9.

 The Capital Fund

-The Capital Fund shall exist as a means of allowing participating Services to take on capital projects that otherwise would not be possible within the constraints of a Service’s operating budget
+The Capital Fund shall exist as a means of allowing participating Services to take on capital projects that otherwise would not be possible within the constraints of a Service’s operating budget.

 The Capital Fund shall exist as investments and/or cash holdings, held with a corporate financial services organization.
 The bank will be a Schedule 1 (Domestic) institution recognized by the Canadian Bank Act.

-The Capital Fund shall be accounted for in a manner that complies with Generally Accepted Accounting Principles (GAAP), or International Financial Reporting Standards (IFRS), as determined by the Society’s accountant and the Canadian Revenue Agency
+The Capital Fund shall be accounted for in a manner that complies with Generally Accepted Accounting Principles (GAAP), or International Financial Reporting Standards (IFRS), as determined by the Society’s accountant and the Canadian Revenue Agency.

 The following Services shall participate in the Capital Fund.
 This section of policy, D.9, shall only apply to these groups: